 Many people in America today trust farmers, but not necessarily modern farming practices.
 I am here to encourage you to get to know a farmer, not just one, but farmers from a variety of places.
 We are people who do our grocery shopping in town and take our kids to ball practice just like many of you.
 The future of food and agriculture relies on a new generation of farmers.
 Will you shun them and tell them what they are doing wrong or join a discussion to learn about how food is grown and what we can do to make things better?
 If you do not know how to find them, I would be glad to help through the social media networks I have built.
 There are lots of us willing to have conversations about how this works.

-I want to again give a huge thank you the editor for allowing me to share a few thoughts.
+I want to again give a huge thank you to the editor for allowing me to share a few thoughts on what a farmer wants you to know.
 I’ve been blogging hard for a few years now.
 It’s nice to have an opportunity to share outside my normal audience once in a while.
 Use this as an example of the possibilities of your agvocacy efforts.
 Your efforts may go a while with few responses, but you never know who will see them, or what small comment will make a difference.
 Keep sharing your story and listening!

 What would you like customers to know about raising livestock animals for food?